Central Arkansas and Abilene Christian play in NIT matchup

 Conway, Arkansas; Monday, 7:30 p.m.
 EDT

-BOTTOM LINE: Central Arkansas plays Abilene Christian in the National Invitation Tournament.
+BOTTOM LINE: Central Arkansas takes on Abilene Christian in the National Invitation Tournament.

-The Sugar Bears have gone 17-4 against ASUN opponents, with a 6-5 record in non-conference play.
-Central Arkansas is sixth in the ASUN with 9.7 offensive rebounds per game led by Elizabeth Abiara averaging 3.1.
+The Sugar Bears are 17-4 against ASUN opponents and 6-5 in non-conference play.
+Central Arkansas is eighth in the ASUN with 12.4 assists per game led by Bree Stephens averaging 2.6.

-Central Arkansas scores 69.2 points, 7.7 more per game than the 61.5 Abilene Christian gives up.
-Abilene Christian averages 7.8 made 3-pointers per game this season, 1.0 more made shot on average than the 6.8 per game Central Arkansas gives up.
+Central Arkansas’ average of 7.7 made 3-pointers per game this season is just 0.8 more made shots on average than the 6.9 per game Abilene Christian allows.
+Abilene Christian averages 7.8 made 3-pointers per game this season, 1.0 more made shot on average than the 6.8 per game Central Arkansas allows.

-TOP PERFORMERS: Jade Upshaw is averaging 15 points for the Sugar Bears.
-Bree Stephens is averaging 1.3 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Elizabeth Abiara is averaging 6.3 points and 7.1 rebounds for the Sugar Bears.
+Stephens is averaging 1.3 made 3-pointers over the last 10 games.

-Earle is averaging 14.2 points, 7.2 rebounds, 4.2 assists and 2.4 steals for the Wildcats.
-Meredith Mayes is averaging 13.8 points over the last 10 games.
+Emma Troxell averages 1.6 made 3-pointers per game for the Wildcats, scoring 11.1 points while shooting 34.0% from beyond the arc.
+Meredith Mayes is shooting 55.8% and averaging 13.8 points over the past 10 games.

 LAST 10 GAMES: Sugar Bears: 7-3, averaging 68.2 points, 32.6 rebounds, 10.8 assists, 6.4 steals and 3.3 blocks per game while shooting 44.4% from the field.
 Their opponents have averaged 65.0 points per game.